lsRyan/vullab/readme.md

 - **Installation**: Step-by-step guide of how to install VulLab
 - **Usage**: Manual of how to use each of VulLab's functionalities
 - **Test and Experiments**: Step-by-step guide for the execution of tests
-- **Information for Artefact Analysis**: Required seals, objective claims and security concerns (which are none).
+- **Information for Artefact Analysis**: Required seals and objective claims
 - **Demo**: Video with an example of VulLab using the provided virtual machine
 - **License**: Project license